Updated May 29, 2023

 - Make use of Stored procedures.

-- This also has a lack of skilled professionals.
+- This also needs more skilled professionals.

-- Making replication is more complex.
+- They are making replication more complex.

-- Installation is not easy for the beginner.
+- Installation is challenging for the beginner.